-After giving effect to our sale of shares in this offering and the conversion of our outstanding shares of our preferred stock and the exercise of our outstanding Series F warrants, assuming an initial public offering price of \$10.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), and the application of the estimated net proceeds as described under "Use of Proceeds," our pro forma as adjusted net tangible book value at June 30, 2013 would have been approximately \$81.4 million, or \$2.91 per share of common stock.
-This represents an immediate increase in net tangible book value per share of \$2.14 to existing stockholders and an immediate and substantial dilution of \$7.09 per share to new investors.
+After giving effect to our sale of shares in this offering and the conversion of our outstanding shares of our preferred stock and the exercise of our outstanding Series F warrants and the application of the estimated net proceeds as described under "Use of Proceeds," our pro forma as adjusted net tangible book value at June 30, 2013 would have been approximately \$108.6 million, or \$3.88 per share of common stock.
+This represents an immediate increase in net tangible book value per share of \$3.11 to existing stockholders and an immediate and substantial dilution of \$10.12 per share to new investors.
 The following table illustrates this dilution per share.

-Assumed initial public offering price per share of common stock \$10.00 Pro forma net tangible book value per share at June 30, 2013 \$0.77 Increase per share attributable to new investors in the offering 2.14 Pro forma as adjusted net tangible book value per share of common stock after this offering \$ 2.91 Dilution per share to new investors \$ 7.09
+Initial public offering price per share of common stock \$14.00 Pro forma net tangible book value per share at June 30, 2013 \$0.77 Increase per share attributable to new investors in the offering 3.11 Pro forma as adjusted net tangible book value per share of common stock after this offering \$ 3.88 Dilution per share to new investors \$10.12

-If the underwriters were to fully exercise their option to purchase additional shares of our common stock, the pro forma as adjusted net tangible book value per share of our common stock after giving effect to this offering would be \$3.28 per share of our common stock.
-This represents an increase in net tangible book value of \$2.51 per share of our common stock to existing stockholders and dilution of \$6.72 per share of our common stock to new investors.
+If the underwriters were to fully exercise their option to purchase additional shares of our common stock, the pro forma as adjusted net tangible book value per share of our common stock after giving effect to this offering would be \$4.40 per share of our common stock.
+This represents an increase in net tangible book value of \$3.63 per share of our common stock to new investors.